There is a growing need for the development and support of technologies working to protect potential victims of human trafficking.

 Since its official launch in June 2018, Tech Against Trafficking has undertaken extensive research and mapping of emerging and existing anti-trafficking tech solutions.

-The complexity of tools ranges from simple mobile apps informing vulnerable communities and individuals of the risks of labor exploitation, to more advanced technologies—such as satellite imagery and geospatial mapping—being used to track down fishing vessels engaged in illegal activity.
+The complexity of tools ranges from simple mobile apps informing vulnerable communities and individuals of the risks of labour exploitation, to more advanced technologies—such as satellite imagery and geospatial mapping—being used to track down fishing vessels engaged in illegal activity.
 Despite developing innovations, only 19 percent of tools target NGOs, governments and inter-governmental organizations as primary users.

 Other areas of limited focus include tools using payment security, privacy and personal identity technologies and tools for ethical shopping; eight percent of tools target consumers as primary users.